The 7 best ways to find a short-term rental while you renovate your NYC apartment

 On StreetEasy and Realtor.com, for example, you can use the advanced search option to select the filter for furnished apartments and/or sublet apartments, both of which are more likely to allow short-term rentals.

 “One great way to get a short-term rental is to take over the remaining months on someone's lease,” Horigan says.
-(In that scenario, a new tenant will take over someone else’s active lease, with the landlord’s approval).
-Because of the pandemic, he says, “there are more ‘leasebreaks’ than ever before, and many current tenants are looking to cut deals."
+(In that scenario, a new tenant will take over someone else’s active lease, with the landlord’s approval.)

-As the epicenter of so many industries, New York City has long been flush with corporate housing providers who help companies find short-term accommodations for their executives and employees.
+As the epicenter of so many industries, NYC has long been flush with corporate housing providers who help companies find short-term accommodations for their executives and employees.

-More recently, these established companies have been rebranding themselves as suppliers of long-term stays for students, international travelers, and even families, with ample multi-bedroom units for the latter clientele.
+More recently, these established companies have been rebranding themselves as suppliers of long-term stays for students, international travelers, and even families, with ample multi-bedroom units for the latter.

 4) Think like a tourist

-AKA has extended-stay properties in three Manhattan neighborhoods (Central Park, Times Square, and Sutton Place, plus Nomad as of spring 2023).
-It offers a hotel-like experience, with free wifi, housekeeping, coffee and tea service and access to gyms, lounges, a screening room and business center.
+AKA has extended-stay properties in four Manhattan neighborhoods (Central Park, Times Square, and Sutton Place, plus Nomad as of spring 2023).
+It offers a hotel-like experience, with free wifi, housekeeping, coffee and tea service, and access to gyms, lounges, a screening room, and business center.
 Rooms range from studios to penthouse suites, all with gourmet kitchens.

-If you fit the profile (18- to -35-year-old professional working in tech or creative sectors) and don’t mind sharing your temporary home with strangers, consider the city’s numerous co-living opportunities.
+But if you fit the profile (20- or 30-something professional working in tech or creative sectors) and don’t mind sharing your temporary home with strangers, consider the city’s numerous co-living opportunities.
 These “adult dorms” offer a private bedroom in a stylish space, complete with access to a stocked kitchen, housecleaning, and buildings with modern perks.
-Most companies also create opportunities for networking and socializing through pop-up events and happy hours (now on hold or online because of the pandemic).
+Most companies also create opportunities for networking and socializing through pop-up events and happy hours.

-You can expect a private bedroom (yes, you are only renting a room!) to start at around $1,150, slightly more for one with a private bath.
+You can expect a private bedroom (yes, you are only renting a room!) to start at around $1,100, slightly more for one with a private bath.
 A few companies require an additional membership fee.
 Utilities are usually bundled with the price, though a security deposit may be required.